Trusted by 100,000+ organizations globally

 No matter which style of school vape detector is in operation, most modern systems will be configured to alert on-site staff of suspected infractions via secure text, email or app-based communications.
 The best vape detectors for schools will include time and location data in these messages to enable admins and security staff to pursue real-time incident responses.

-While the primary reason for installing vape sensors in schools may be to better identify and deter vaping and smoking incidents, there are several wider benefits that can be realized through the development of school vape detector solutions.
+While the primary reason for installing vape sensors in schools is to better identify and deter vaping and smoking incidents, there are several wider benefits that can be realized through the development of school vape detector solutions.
 From compliance management to air quality improvements, below are a few benefits associated with school vape detectors.

 Installing vape detectors in school bathrooms and other high-risk locations enables teams to analyze the air quality in school buildings.
 Some types of vape smoke detectors for schools can be configured to identify additional hazards like carbon monoxide, nitrogen dioxide and TVOC, helping admins address issues and maintain compliance with air quality regulations.